DuncanMullaney1997/DuncanMullaney1997/README.md

 - 👋 My name is Duncan Mullaney
 - 👀 This is my digital portfolio for review by prospective employers
-- 🌱 My main skills/strengths are Matlab, Python, Visual Basic, JavaScript and C++
+- 🌱 My main skills/strengths are Matlab, Python, Visual Basic, SAS, SQL & JavaScript
 - 📫 I can be contacted at dmullane@tcd.ie

 <!---